 *footnote: British Medical Journal's Clinical Evidence, the Journal Of Evidence-Based Healthcare and Evidence Based Health Policy.
 (2000)

 Establishing Evidence-Based Practice

-Evidence-based medicine will be implemented primarily under the authority of the Steering Committee, through the electronic health records already in use in our physicians’ offices, and/or through the proactive outreach of our Care Navigators.
+Evidence-based medicine will be implemented primarily under the authority of the Clinical/Quality Committee, through the electronic health records already in use in our physicians’ offices, and/or through the proactive outreach of our Care Navigators.
 Uniphy ACO will build upon the advantage that our existing providers have relied upon the EHR to follow evidence based guidelines for a number of years.
 We will work to share best practices among our participants to improve population health.

-The Uniphy ACO Steering Committee will discuss and determine the appropriate evidence-based practices to incorporate into our ACO operations.
+The Uniphy ACO Clinical/Quality Committee will discuss and determine the appropriate evidence-based practices to incorporate into our ACO operations.
 Once the guidelines are adopted, they can be incorporated into practice.
 This includes the implementation of Electronic Health Records with automated reminders set to alert the physician whenever a diagnosis is entered.
 In addition, physicians will have access to written educational materials, with information in line with our accepted evidence-based guidelines for distribution to patients that present with certain diagnoses.

 Care Navigators will reinforce these guidelines during their discussions with physicians and patients.
 As deviations from these guidelines occur, either during treatment pathways or as the patient manages their own conditions, the Care Navigators will rely on these guidelines as a tool to bring care back to appropriate levels and interventions.

 The results of all Clinical/Quality Committee deliberations, including those on evidence-based medicine, are reported to the Uniphy ACO Board of Directors by the Chairman of the Board/CEO, who is co-chair of the Clinical/Quality Committee.
 This structure has been set to establish a high level of accountability for the Board of Directors.